Fiumefreddo Bruzio

 Fiumefreddo Bruzio (Calabrian: Jiumifriddu) is a town and comune in the province of Cosenza in the Calabria region of southern Italy.
-In 2005, Fiumefreddo Bruzio was awarded as one of the Borghi più belli d'italia (lit. one of the most beautiful villages in Italy).
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 Fiumefreddo Bruzio is located on the coast of Tyrrhenian Sea, in the south of the province of Cosenza.
 It borders with Falconara Albanese (North) and Longobardi (South).

 The town covers a surface of about 30 square kilometers (11.58 square miles).
 Even though the territory is predominantly hilly, it is characterized by a strong morphological variety, in fact, starting from sea level, the altitude grows up to 1541m on the peak of Monte Cocuzzo, the highest mountain on the coastline.